codesubmission-tool/Anti-tamper-Perturbation/README.md

 python show.py --path evaluation_results
 ```
+You need to define the dataset name and protection perturbation name by --dataset and --method here.
+The --path is used to define the path to **result record file**.
+By modifying the eval.py code in line 63 to line 64 (commented), you can also evaluate the purified generation result.

 ## :smiling_imp: Generation after the Purifications

+**Naive Purification**

 For the naive purifications, the purification process is nested into the dreambooth generation process.